Academic Centers for Excellence

 The Writing Center is dedicated to helping the entire Wabash community become better writers.
 We are eager to work with all students, regardless of standing, major, course, or writing level.
 All writers benefit from quality feedback, and we want you to share your writing with us.

 We suggest faculty recommend all of their students to visit the Writing Center for their writing.
-We are happy to work with struggling writers, but we also enjoy working with experienced writers who want to hone their prose.
+We enjoy working with all levels of writers who want to hone their prose.

 Disability Services is the most helpful to students with special needs when students identify their needs before they begin classes.
 Once the student is on campus, Coordinator Heather Thrush is available to work with him at any point in the academic year.
 Students vary in their need for consultation and guidance by the coordinator.